Electric Blue Acara: Complete Care Guide (With Expert Tips)

 Good live plants for electric blue acaras include:

 These fish don’t need a lot of plant coverage, but a backdrop of green will especially make their colors pop out.
-Floating plants can be very helpful for dimming lighting conditions and making fish feel more like in their natural habitat.
+Floating plants is helpful for dimming lighting conditions and making fish feel more like in their natural habitat.

-Otherwise, electric blues can be kept in a community tank setting as long as small fish species are able to find protection in size, a school, or in decorations.
+Otherwise, electric blues can absolutely be kept in a community tank.
+I’d actually call them one of the most community-friendly cichlids in the hobby setting as long as small fish species are able to find protection in size, a school, or in decorations.

 Tank Size

 There are many ways to set up a tank with the electric blue acara in mind.
-In most cases, hobbyists use this fish species as the showpiece of the display, with all other species being catered towards them.
+Hobbyists use this fish species as the showpiece of the display, with all other species being catered towards them.
 Other hobbyists keep only electric blue acaras in their tanks and let them breed.

 The bare minimum tank size for an electric blue breeding tank is 40 gallons.
 This allows for the male and female fish as well as the fry until they are big enough to stop receiving parental care.
 If planning on keeping a pair of electric blue acaras in a community tank with other species, then at least 55 gallons is recommended with a larger tank size being much more preferred.